anupama-gupta/AN_Composition/README.md

 # Demo

-The demo script implements the entire pipeline on a given [corpus] (https://github.com/anupama-gupta/AN_Composition/blob/master/corpus_links.txt)
+The demo script implements the entire pipeline on a given [corpus](https://github.com/anupama-gupta/AN_Composition/blob/master/corpus_links.txt).
+It collects vocabulary counts, constructs cooccurrence matrix, and creates a semantic space of vectors which are used to train the composition models or lexical functions.
+In the final step it lists the nearest neighbours a given compound (eg: small_town) to verify the quality of the predicted compound vector.

 Usage :